ChrisVatos/JavaScriptTutorialBook/Chapter_10/Accessing_DOM_Elements.md

 → We can also access elements using a CSS selector using querySelector() and querySelectorAll().
 We then give the CSS selector as an argument, and this will only return the ones that satisfy the CSS selector

 → For a comprehensive list of CSS selectors, see here.
 [Link text Here](https://www.w3schools.com/cssref/css_selectors.asp)

+Ex: p.example → select all p elements with class = "example"
+Ex: #green → select the element with the id = "green"
+Ex: .outer .inner → select all elements with class = "inner" that are desendants of an element with class = "outer"

+### Using querySelector()

+→ Selects the first element that matches the query

+→ To return the first div:

+    → document.querySelector("div");    returns <div id="one" class="example">Hi!</div>

+→ To return the first element with class = "something"

+    → document.querySelector(".something");   returns <div id="three" class="something">Hi!</div>

+→ With this method, you can only use valid CSS selectors: elements, classes, and IDs

+### Using querySelectorAll()

+→ Selects all the elements that match the query

+    → Returns a NodeList object

+→ Using the item() method we can get them by index

+→ To select all the div elements;

+    → document.querySelectorAll("div");     returns NodeList(3) [div#one.example, div#two.example, div#three.something]